kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 1. ``role-id`` : RoleID of the AppRole
 2. ``secret-id`` : secret Id only if associated with the appRole.

-Here's a sample configuration file with Vault AppRole
+Here's a sample configuration file using a Vault AppRole for authentication.
 ```
   key-names:
     - kube-secret-enc-key